 We wouldn’t want or need a massive vehicle, like the Chevy Suburban we used when we took a road trip to Las Vegas last year, but we just couldn’t cope road tripping across Europe in a tiny car.
 If you’re across the pond there are many useful resources like cars.com where you can find the perfect road trip vehicle for your family.
 To find the right car you really need to be honest about what your needs are.
 We knew that we needed an adequate amount of space, but also a car that was economical and fuel efficient.
 Which takes me to my next point.

 With the cost of fuel seemingly always on the rise, it’s wise to know that your vehicle can fit within your budget.
 Our 1.3L diesel engine was exactly what we needed as we travelled by car quite a lot and didn’t want most of our travelling budget to go on the fuel.
 On our 7-day European road trip, we spent a little under £200 with a car full of stuff, a trek over the Pyrenees, and quite a few detours to see the scenic route.

 We replaced a couple of the tyres that were worn out and ensured that they all well properly inflated.
 The maintenance bits can be quite tedious and the most boring part of owning a vehicle, but they can be the most important.
 Making sure that the tyres are properly inflated also helps with fuel costs, FYI.
 For this long road trip, we also had all the fluid levels checked out and changed out light bulbs.

 Know the Driving Rules

 All in all, roading tripping across Europe is what you make it.
 In our case, we know that we don’t need to go offroad, and are more city slickers.
 It all depends on what your needs are.
-And as boring as these details are it’s really the best way to get your adventures started out right.
+As boring as these details are it’s really the best way to get your adventures started out right.